 "my prayers are with you, rabbit. tell the children we'll learn to fly soon." the rabbit gave a slight bow as he turned to see the little rodents: codle, janey, wally, zip and zach, lined up in a formal line.

-"oh come here you little rascals!" the rabbit's arms spread open. the rodents ran happily and jumped on the rabbit in a group hug.
+"oh come here you little rascals!" the rabbit's arms spread open. the rodents ran happily and jumped on the rabbit.

 "you don't have to go, mr rabbit." janey grabbed onto the rabbit's leg in a sad hug.